rferrao12/travelguide/README.md

-Online web application that shows the details of various travel destination with the budget.
+An online web application that shows the details of various travel destinations along with the budget.